-- the speed of technological advance and the launch rate of new and more advanced mobile phones is placing ever higher demands on development resources - legal risks.
+- and packaging to meet customer requirements for the best tools - the speed of technological advance and the launch rate of new and more advanced mobile phones is placing ever higher demands on development resources - · legal risks.

 Control activities

 Several control activities are performed in the day-today business processes to ensure that any errors or deviations in financial reporting are prevented, detected and corrected.
 The aim is to operate an authorisation structure where the same individual cannot perform and control the same task.
 Finance personnel are also involved in ongoing dialogue with subsidiaries and make visits to monitor and ensure that routines and policies are adhered to in accordance with Group management instructions.